Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The first new-look Woolworths after demerger - Hemel Hempstead in Hertfordshire, which just happened to be the in the CEO's home town

 The opening attracted a big crowd, who struggled through major roadworks in the street to take a look inside.
 By the end of the first Saturday's trading most items in the front section of the store had sold out.
-It seemed the format was winner.
+It seemed the format was a winner.

 Examples from the interior of an early 10/10 format store